 Major Drainage Areas

-The city of North Miami is divided into two major drainage areas: the area west of the Biscayne Canal and the area east of the Biscayne Canal.
+The city of North Miami is divided into two major drainage areas: (1) the area west of the Biscayne Canal, and (2) the area east of the Biscayne Canal.
 The area west of the Biscayne Canal has primarily sandy soil and a very low water table elevation.
-The remainder of the City, east of the Biscayne Canal, consists of muck, marl and sand which primarily has high water table levels.
+The remainder of the City, east of the Biscayne Canal, consists of muck, marl, and sand which primarily has high water table levels.

 Flooding from Storms

 Your property may be elevated high enough which explains why you may not have experienced flooding.
 However, this may change in the future.
-Hurricane Andrew (1992), was not a wet hurricane as compared to Hurricane Irene (1999) which registered 13 inches of rain in Miami-Dade County in a 24-hour period.
-In 2000, continuous rainfall from the October 3 “No Name” storm deposited more than 19 inches of rain in a 24-hour period.
+Hurricane Andrew (1992), was not a wet hurricane compared to Hurricane Irene (1999), which registered 13 inches of rain in 24 hours.
+In 2000, continuous rainfall from the October 3rd “No Name” storm deposited more than 19 inches of rain in 24 hours.
 This storm inundated local canals and waterways, and caused unprecedented residential property damage and destruction for what was originally forecast as a severe area thunderstorm.
-And more recently, in 2017, Hurricane Irma produced up to 27 inches of flood water in flood prone areas in the City.
+And more recently, in 2017, Hurricane Irma produced up to 27 inches of floodwater in flood-prone areas in the City.